 - The residence permit is not grounds for a permanent residence permit.

-The applicant is responsible for submitting the necessary supporting documents with his/her application.
+An applicant is responsible for submitting the necessary supporting documents with his/her application.

 Documents to be submitted: